DanteLore/SmolbeanPlanet3D/README.md

 # TO DO List

+* Merge all the tile meshes into a single mesh for better performance
+* Remove hard coded level count and either infer it from the meshes or set it in code
+* Add 2-level cliffs to allow noisier maps
 * Trees, Rocks and other resources
-* Merge all the tile meshes into a single mesh for better performance
 * Add a navigation mesh for the island
 * A woodcutters hut
 * A woodcutter, who goes and chops down trees